Victoire/victoire/README.md

 [**UserBundle**][14] | Extends [FosUserBundle][12], this bundle brings a ready to use system you can override [**WidgetBundle**][15] | Contains all the base widget logic to be able to use Widgets [**WidgetMapBundle**][16] | Each view has a widget map, this bundle contains all the widget maps logic

+##Widgets

+All the widgets that you can use with a Victoire's website are available on the *[Friends Of Victoire](https://github.com/FriendsOfVictoire)* page.

 ##Troubleshooting